mgajda/less-arbitrary/less-arbitrary.md

 Property testing is the cheapest and most precise way of building up a test suite for your program.
 Especially if the datatypes enjoy nice mathematical laws.
 But it is also the easiest way to make it run for an unreasonably long time.
-We prove connection between deeply recursive data structures, and epidemic growth rate, and show how to fix the problem.
+We show that connection between deeply recursive data structures, and epidemic growth rate can be easily fixed with a generic implementation.
-After our intervention the Arbitrary instances run in linear time with respect to assumed test size.
+After our intervention the Arbitrary instances run in linear time with respect to assumed test size, and do not need to be written, just instantiated from our generic program.

 # Motivation